-By partnering with members of the Quinnipiac community, the CARE team works to promote student well-being and success in the context of community safety.
 CARE referrals are submitted by faculty, staff, students and community members.
-Referrals range from topics including: helping a student during difficult times such as the passing of a loved one; when a student needs support for their physical, emotional, mental, spiritual and/or financial health; and/or when a student is experiencing social challenges with roommates, friends and/or peers.
+Referrals range from topics including: helping a student during difficult times such as the passing of a loved one; when a student needs support for their physical, emotional, mental, spiritual, financial health; and/or when experiencing social challenges with roommates, friends and/or peers.
+More information about the CARE team, behaviors of concern, how to make a referral and answers to frequently asked questions can be found on the CARE page on MyQ.
+If you are concerned about a peer, student or yourself, please submit a referral using the form provided below.